Misato-Seki/musical-octo-guide/2_Basic_structure_and_main_functionalities.md

 ## 6. Functionalities

+Currently, only a functionality (displaying skills) has been implemented as the project is still in the basic structure design phase.
+The following features are planned for future implementation:

 - **Skill Management**: Users can add, update, and delete skills.
 These skills are displayed on the portfolio page.
 - **Project Showcase**: Users can showcase their projects with details such as title, description, and links to live demos or repositories.
 - **Experience Timeline**: Users can add professional experiences, which are displayed in a timeline format.